 The perfect cardinal feeder is strong enough to last entire winter season and protect from squirrels.
 It is tight enough to maintain seeds dry - simple to assemble and, most importantly, simple to clean and maintain.

 To attract large number of birds in your yard, provide many different feeder varieties offering many types of foods.
 You will realize that few species are more inclined to utilize one type of feeder over other.
 Here is the list of major varieties:

 Hollow pipes or tubes maintain seed relatively dry and neat.
 If it has metallic feeder port, it can also become squirrel proof (though squirrels frequently chew end caps or even plastic pipe itself).
 Depending on the scale of these perches beneath the feeding ports, you might attract small bird species such as sparrows, cardinals, chickadees, grosbeaks, finches and titmice while avoiding bigger species like jays and grackles.

 This type of feeder safeguards seeds (Comparatively better) from bird droppings and weather, however, if this seed within hopper gets wet, fungus and bacteria can definitely thrive.
 Hopper Bird Feeders are alluring to most feeding birds, such as jays, finches, buntings, cardinals, sparrows, grosbeaks, titmice and chickadees.
 They are also considered as squirrel magnets.
 Several hoppers are capable of holding sufficient seeds that can last for few days, making it convenient for them, but harmful for birds when these seeds get wet.
 Many of these hopper bird feeders are difficult to clean up than tray feeders.
 Hopper feeders may be installed on pole or even suspended.
-Remember, the squirrel baffle is very important if you do not wish to nourish them.
+Remember, the squirrel baffle is very important if you do not wish to attract them.